 - After spinach mixture is cool, add the chopped roasted red peppers, dill and mint into the spinach mixture.
 Next, add in the feta cheese and an egg white.
 Mix together using a spoon.

-- Working in a clockwise direction add two sheets of phyllo dough at a time to the pan by aligning three of the edges with the bottom surface of the pan and draping the remaining dough out over the edge of the pan.
+- Working in a clockwise direction add two sheets of phyllo dough at a time to the pan by aligning three of the edges of the bottom surface of the pan and draping the remaining dough out over the edge of the pan.
 Brush that layer of phyllo dough with olive oil.

 - Spoon spinach mixture into the pan and evenly spread over the phyllo dough.